Edit: December 2017.

 "I agree with Edward, he is not from Drachma.
-However it calls to my attention the flash of light that Maria mentioned."
+However, I don't understant that flash of light that Maria mentioned."

-"Think is some kind of alchemy?
+"Is it some kind of alchemy?"
 He asked looking at Edward.

 "It is possible, but I don't see any transmutation circle around here.
-Besides he looks like he comes from a good beating or war."
+Besides he looks like he had just received good beating."
 The golden-haired alchemist answered as he moved around trying to take a better look at the stranger.